Surfing is a diverse sport. Why are surf brands so white?

 I wasn’t alone in feeling excluded from surfing.
 Peet Pienaar, a South African creative director and artist, has spoken to many Africans who felt just like I did.
 “People grew up with brands like Billabong, thinking they were cool,” he says.
 “Suddenly, when they got a little older, they realized these brands never represented them.
 They didn’t see themselves in this brand.
 And they don’t want their kids to buy into what these brands are selling them.”

 In 2015, Pienaar joined forces with fellow South Africans Nick Dutton and Andy Davis to launch a new kind of fashion label, one that reflected the thriving world of African surf culture.
 They called the brand Mami Wata, a West African pidgin English term for Mother Ocean which, in local mythology, is a water spirit that appears in the shape of a mermaid.
-A few months later, Salema Masekela, a well-known surfer with both African-American and South African roots, fell in love with the brand and became the fourth co-founder.
+A few months later, Selema Masekela, a well-known surfer with both African-American and South African roots, fell in love with the brand and became the fourth co-founder.
 As Mami Wata launches in the United States later this month, the brand’s goal is not just to offer a more diverse vision of surfing, but to give the world insight into parts of Africa that don’t often get portrayed by the media.

 A sport with ancient roots